The-AI-Alliance/microsite-template/README-template.md

 1. Modify the "header buttons" in `docs/includes/header_buttons_custom.html`to be what you want to appear at the top of each page.
 See the [OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/) site for an example customization.
 Or if you don't want any buttons, delete the contents of that file (but don't delete the file...).
 1. Add your initial custom content for the pages in the `docs` directory.
 1. Add your initial custom content to the `README.md` in the repo.
-1. Merge changes to the `latest` branch and push both branches upstream.
+1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`, commit the changes, and push both branches upstream.
 1. Edit the repo's _Settings_.
   1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
   1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
   1. On the left-hand side, click the link for _Pages_.
-Under _Branch_, select the `latest` branch, then select the `/docs` directory.
+Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory.
 1. Add the website to the Alliance GitHub organization [landing page](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
 1. Delete this file, `README-template.md`, and `finish-microsite.sh` from both branches!